Why am I Still Getting Texts from a Blocked Number

-Why am I still getting texts from a blocked number?
+Why am I still receiving texts from a blocked number?

 Image Source: freepik.com